 When launching a startup, one of the most important decisions founders make is where to incorporate.
-While businesses can form in any state, Delaware has become the go-to choice for startups, particularly those looking to raise venture capital.
+While businesses can form in any state, Delaware has become the go-to choice for startup founders, particularly those looking to raise venture capital.

 But why is Delaware so popular, and how does incorporating there impact your ability to attract investors?
 Let’s break it down.